NEZNAMY/TAB/.github/wiki/mini_guides_collection.md

 ```
 This requires Vault and a permission plugin to work.
 If you have luckperms installed on the same server instance, you can use TAB's internal `%luckperms-prefix%` (and suffix) placeholders instead.
-**Note:** If TAB is on bungeecord and you want prefixes to be taken from backend servers, use `%vault_prefix%` (or `%luckperms_prefix%`) with [PlaceholderAPI support on bungeecord](https://github.com/NEZNAMY/TAB/wiki/TAB-Bridge).
+**Note:** If TAB is on bungeecord, and you want prefixes to be taken from backend servers, use `%vault_prefix%` (or `%luckperms_prefix%`) with [PlaceholderAPI support on bungeecord](https://github.com/NEZNAMY/TAB/wiki/TAB-Bridge).

-# Showing player version in tablist
+# Showing player's version in tablist
 Run `/tab group _DEFAULT_ tabsuffix " &8[&3%player-version%&8]"` or any other color combination you want.
 You can also include other placeholders with it.
 You can also modify it directly in **groups.yml** file instead.
 With the provided example command, you'll get the following result:
 ![image](https://github.com/NEZNAMY/TAB/assets/6338394/2327b482-e8da-4940-9aa8-ea2bdda64b6f)

 # Replicating Purpur's TPSBar
 *This guide was made purely for demonstration of TAB's functionality to show you can even do things like this with conditions.
 It is not meant to be used as a replacement for Purpur or any of its functions or discouraging users from using Purpur.*

 By default, Purpur's TPSBar shows server's TPS, MSPT and player ping.
-These change color from green to red based on value.
-The easier way to achieve this is with [Placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements-(premium-only)), however, it alters placeholders everywhere inside TAB, which would result in features like [Yellow number](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Yellow-number) to stop working correctly when %ping% is used, since it would contain color codes now.
-For that reason, we will use [Conditions](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) instead.
+These change colors from green to red based on value.
+The easier way
+to achieve this is with [Placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements-(premium-only)),
+however, it alters placeholders everywhere inside TAB,
+which would result in features like [Playerlist objective](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Playerlist-Objective)
+to stop working correctly when %ping% is used,
+since it would contain color codes now.
+For that reason,
+we will use [Conditions](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Conditional-placeholders) instead.

 When TPS is above 19, it displays as `<#55FF55>value</#00AA00>`.
 When above 15, `<#FFFF55>value</#FFAA00>`, otherwise `<#FF5555>value</#AA0000>`.
 This can be achieved with 2 conditions:
 ```